isomerpages/mse/_policies/3-water.md

 <h2>Desalination</h2>
 <div>
-	<input type="checkbox" id="title17"  /><label for="title17">Our Natural Sources of Fresh Water are Limited</label>
+	<input type="checkbox" id="title16"  /><label for="title16">Our 4th National Tap</label>
 	<div class="accordion-content">
 		<p>Desalination is the removal of dissolved salt and minerals from seawater to make it potable.</p>
-		<p>Technological advances have made it viable for Singapore to use desalination as one of our Four National Taps since 2005.
+		<p>Advances in membrane technology have made it viable for desalinated water to be one of our Four National Taps.
 In Singapore, desalination is done through a process called reverse osmosis, which separates water from dissolved salts and minerals.
-As desalination is not dependent on rainfall, it makes our water supply more stable regardless of weather conditions.</p>
+As desalination is not dependent on rainfall, it is a weather-resilient source of water supply.</p>
 	</div>
-	<input type="checkbox" id="title18"  /><label for="title18">The Challenge: High Energy Usage and Potential Environmental Impact</label>
+	<input type="checkbox" id="title17"  /><label for="title17">The Challenge: High Energy Usage and Potential Environmental Impact</label>
 	<div class="accordion-content">
 		<p><em>Desalinated Water is Costly</em></p>
-		<p>Compared to treating rainwater to produce potable water, desalination is more energy-intensive and relies on advanced membrane technology.
-This makes desalination a relatively expensive option.</p>
+		<p>Although desalinated water is weather-resilient, it remains an energy-intensive source of water.</p>
 	</div>
-	<input type="checkbox" id="title19"  /><label for="title19">Our Efforts: Technology Provides Solution</label>
+	<input type="checkbox" id="title18"  /><label for="title18">Our Efforts: Technology Provides Solution</label>
 	<div class="accordion-content">
-		<p>To ensure that our desalination processes are as energy-efficient as possible, reverse osmosis membrane technology is used as it is reliable and efficient.
-We are continuously seeking to reduce the energy consumption of desalination through investments in research and development.</p>
+		<p><em>Technology Provides Solution</em></p>
+		<p>We continue to invest in research and development to reduce the energy consumption of desalination to ensure the sustainability of desalinated water.
+These include technologies such as electrodeionisation and biomimicry with the goal of halving the current energy requirement. </p>
 		<p><em>Limiting The Impact On The Marine Environment</em></p>
 		<p>We closely monitor the quality of sea water surrounding our desalination plants to make sure there is minimal impact on the marine environment.</p>
 	</div>